About Arija A. (aka. Ari Archer)

 I guess another factor may also be the fact that my projects span quite a range - from the custom static site generator that powers my blog, to practical tools for shell workflows, experimental pieces that push boundaries, systems-level work with languages that compile down to assembly, and I'm also a big fan of automation - constantly writing scripts to handle tedious work that would otherwise take ages.
 Without such diverse set of things I work on, I might not be as motivated to explore so much.

-Philosophywise, I'm passionate about exploring social issues - things like injustice, environmental challenges, and the fundamental freedoms people face around the world.
+Philosophywise, I'm passionate about exploring social issues - things like injustice, environmental challenges, and the fundamental freedom restrictions people face around the world.
 I believe in acting against these problems where I can, even in small ways.

 My philosophical worldview is fundamentally grounded in anti-authoritarianism and a strong scepticism toward systems of power that seek to control or manipulate individuals.
 I believe strongly in personal autonomy (aka. self-ownership) and the importance of critical thinking in resisting propaganda and totalitarian tendencies wherever they emerge.